 Campers are welcome year-round at Lake Wenatchee State Park, although winter campers must acquire a permit and are restricted to a designated spot in the day-use area.
 Additionally, no amenities, including hookups, are offered during the winter.
 Visitors to the state park are reminded that bears roam this wilderness, so be bear-aware and follow safe storage protocols to avoid attracting these big beasts to your site.
 Packing bug spray in your motorhome is also a good idea—mosquitoes can be a big problem for campers in the summer.

 RV Rentals in Lake Wenatchee State Park

 Transportation in Lake Wenatchee State Park

 To access the park, you’ll need to obtain a day or annual pass, which will grant you access to all of Washington’s state parks.
 Rangers patrol the park regularly, so be sure to display the permit in the window of your vehicle to avoid a fine.
-Parking is available throughout the park.
+Additional parking is available throughout the park.
 You can park by the Welcome Station if you are on the north side or near the South Campground if you are on the southern edge of the park.
-Of course, it’s easiest to park your rig at your campsite if you are staying overnight.
+Of course, it’s easiest just to park your rig at your campsite if you are staying overnight.